python-lml/lml/README.rst

 .. image:: https://readthedocs.org/projects/lml/badge/?version=latest
    :target: http://lml.readthedocs.org/en/latest/

-**name** automatically load plugins that extend the main component from your python environment, which could be your virtual environment, PyInstaller environment.
+**lml** automatically load plugins that extend the main component from your python environment, which could be your virtual environment, PyInstaller environment.
 Its main feature is lazy loading.
 There could be hundreds of plugins in your python environment but only a handful of plugins are loaded when they are really needed.

+More documentation to follow.

 Installation
 ================================================================================